 Professor, Internship Co-Coordinator

-Dr. Laurie Parendes joined the EU faculty in 1999 after completing her PhD in geography at Oregon State University.
+Dr. Laurie Parendes joined the Edinboro faculty in 1999 after completing her PhD in geography at Oregon State University.
 Prior to being a professor, she studied cypress swamps in Florida, served as Women in Development Coordinator for Peace Corps/Nepal, worked for California Department of Fish and Game’s Endangered Plant Program, and edited scientific manuscripts for the College of Forestry at Oregon State University.

 As a geographer, she is intrigued by the relationship between humans and the environment, and both her teaching and research reflect this interest.
 She teaches introductory courses on environmental issues and conservation of natural resources, including special sections for honors and First Year Experience students.
 She also teaches advanced courses on biogeography, geography of water resources, and a seminar in geography (most recently on the timely topic of invasive species).